 For non-codebook based transmission, PUSCH can be scheduled by DCI format 0_0, DCI format 0_1 or semi-statically configured to operate according to Subclause 6.1.2.3.
 The UE can determine its PUSCH precoder and transmission rank based on the SRI when multiple SRS resources are configured, where the SRI is given by the SRS resource indicator in DCI according to subclause 7.3.1.1.2 of [5, 38.212], or the SRI is given by srs-ResourceIndicator according to subclause 6.1.2.3.
 The UE shall use one or multiple SRS resources for SRS transmission, where, in a SRS resource set, the maximum number of SRS resources which can be configured to the UE for simultaneous transmission in the same symbol and the maximum number of SRS resources are UE capabilities.
 Only one SRS port for each SRS resource is configured.
 Only one SRS resource set can be configured with higher layer parameter usage in SRS-ResourceSet set to 'nonCodebook'.
 The maximum number of SRS resources that can be configured for non-codebook based uplink transmission is 4.
 The indicated SRI in slot n is associated with the most recent transmission of SRS resource(s) identified by the SRI, where the SRS transmission is prior to the PDCCH carrying the SRI.

-For non-codebook based transmission, the UE can calculate the precoder used for the transmission of SRS based on measurement of an associated NZP CSI-RS resource.
+For non-codebook based transmission, the UE can calculate the precoder used for the transmission of SRS based on measurement of an associated NZP CSI-RS resource if configured.
 A UE can be configured with only one NZP CSI-RS resource for the SRS resource set with higher layer parameter usage in SRS-ResourceSet set to 'nonCodebook' if configured.

 <Unchanged part omitted>